triangledirt/books/RAPE!.md

 "Don't do it yo!
 That girl be with her friends.
 They likely be hatin' on you, bro!"

 "They should.
 They should hate on me.
-We--- We fucked that girl up, we deserve their hate."
+We— We fucked that girl up, we deserve their hate."

 "Is somethin' wrong with you, man."